CrashGit/Mainframe/README.md

 # Mainframe

-> IMPORTANT: As of January 1, 2023, AutoHotkey v2 beta 13 or lower is required.
+> IMPORTANT: Edit: June 20, 2023 - I believe the recent update to AHK 2.0.3 has fixed menu problems.
+So far, it has been running fine on the latest version of AHK. ~~As of January 1, 2023, AutoHotkey v2 beta 13 or lower is required.
 I don't know what happened to the versions after that, but they break several things for seemingly no reason.
 Several different, innocent things cause memory read/write errors.
 Built-in functions giving errors about parameters that contradict documentation (and how it was working before).
 Menus not working right.
-You get the idea.
+You get the idea.~~

 &nbsp;